port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/nudge-pr-reviewers.md

 ## Prerequisites
 1. Install Port's GitHub app by clicking [here](https://github.com/apps/getport-io/installations/new).
-2. This guide assumes the presence of a blueprint representing your repositories.
+2. This guide assumes the presence of a blueprint representing your repositories and pull requests.
 If you haven't done so yet, initiate the setup of your GitHub data model by referring to this [guide](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/git/github/examples/#mapping-repositories-file-contents-and-pull-requests)) first.
 3. A repository to contain your action resources i.e. the github workflow file.